CELEBRATING OVER 85 YEARS OF ACHIEVEMENTS

 Moving out of the pandemic and looking to the future, McInnes says working with the government to grow local communities is a priority.
 The MHBA is a key stakeholder in several development plans, like Plan20-50 and OurWinnipeg 2045.

 “Our goal, each and every day, is to provide value to our members,” McInnes says, “to help them make their businesses better and to help make our communities better.
-That goal has been the focus of the association since it was created 85 years ago, and it’s a goal we continue to strive for.”
+That goal has been the focus of the association since it was created over 85 years ago, and it’s a goal we continue to strive for.”

 85th ANNIVERSARY MAGAZINE